 Art Therapy Graduate Schools

 Art therapy graduate programs explore the theories and techniques of using art to facilitate psychological healing.
 Learn about master's degrees, courses of study and professional certification requirements.
-Schools offering Allied Health degrees can also be found in these popular choices.

 Becoming an art therapist most often requires a relevant master's degree, which can be earned at a number of colleges across the country.
 To learn more about choosing an art therapy degree program that's right for you, take a look at the information below.